 Early Life

 Stephen Michael Ross was born on May 10, 1940, in Detroit, Michigan.
-He grew up in a Jewish family and attended Mumford High School in Detroit before graduating from Miami Beach Senior High School.
 He attended the University of Florida for two years before transferring to the University of Michigan, where he earned a Bachelor of Business Administration degree in 1962.
-He later received a Juris Doctor from Wayne State University in 1965 and a Master of Laws in Taxation from the New York University School of Law in 1966.
+He later obtained a Juris Doctor from Wayne State University in 1965 and a Master of Laws in Taxation from New York University School of Law in 1966.

 Rise to Success